jolaroux/Twitter-Client/README.md

 This is a Twitter client that enables pro-level features normally hidden behind paid services.

-Written in Node, and runs on Electron.
+Written in ReactJS and Node, and runs on Electron.
+Also has Webpack integrated and Webpack-Dev-Server for easier dev.

 This software enables:
 - Auto Direct Messages